scdekov/markdown-cv/index.md

 `February 2019 – September 2019`
 __MentorMate__

 Built from scratch web scraper system of giant online store.
 Worked very closely with the client while designing the architecture of the system.
-Being lead of a small team.
+Being lead of a small highly effective team.
 Main goals:
-- sending tens of thousands of requests per hour successfuly
+- sending hundreds of thousands of requests per hour
-- parsing various page structures
+- parsing complex page structures in maintainable way
 - storing the transformed data in a way that is highly optimized for fast quering
-- leading small remote team
+- leading remote team

 Tech stack: AWS(Lambda, SQS, CloudWatch events), Python, serverless framework, Scraping hub